H.H. the Dalai Lama

 An Anthology of Writings by and about the Dalai Lama

 This book offers a comprehensive view of the Dalai Lama—both his personal life and his thoughts on issues of global concern.
-It provides an engaging picture of a man whose goodwill, understanding, and practicality have brought him respect from… Read More
+It provides an engaging picture of a man whose goodwill, understanding, and practicality have brought him respect from world… Read More

 About the Author